 Part of NetEnt’s slot success, as demonstrated by enduring classics like Starburst and Gonzo’s Quest, is their small, compact file sizes and their fast loading times.

 Yggdrasil have taken a different approach in order to break in to the market.
 They are pioneers of the increased gamification of slots, where the end products resemble video games even more closely than ever.
 Yggdrasil slots may have slower loading times than NetEnt slots, but the graphics and the world design have reached a whole new level.

 3. Affiliate Compliance

-The last year has been particularly turbulent with regard to compliance in the online gaming industry.
+The last year has been particularly turbulent with regard to compliance in the online gaming industry so was a popular subject at LAC 2018.
 Perceived misleading terms and conditions have come under specific scrutiny from the Competition & Markets Authority.
 It is clear the industry must shape up.
 Expect sweeping changes in the way in which welcome bonuses are communicated by casino operators.
 Players may also expect the nature of those welcome bonuses to change in and of themselves.

 A nugget for affiliates: Some affiliate programs have shut down in the past year as a way of mitigating any potential risk from rogue affiliates.
 Ian Sims, the CEO of Rightlander, has been speaking to operators to gauge the future of affiliate programmes.
 There has been some uncertainty as to whether programmes like Affiliate Hub, the SkyBet scheme, and others would ever reopen.
 According to Mr. Sims, these programmes do intend to reopen when times are more certain, due to the demands of competitions.
 However, he did stress that these programmes intend to only work with affiliates that they trust.